kitconcept/volto-light-theme/README.md

 ## Installation

-It is recommended that along `@kitconcept/volto-light-theme` package, you also install in your setup the aforementioned add-ons.
+It is recommended that you install the aforementioned add-ons along with the  `@kitconcept/volto-light-theme` package.
 The theme package has them declared as `peerDependencies`.

 ### Project-based setups (`yarn`)